oldgnoah1379/automapper/README.md

 }
 ```
 > `Set` for setup custom transform handler,
-> receive field name of destination struct and a transform handler corresponding.
+> receive field name of destination object and a transform handler corresponding.
-> Default, Automapper will search field with a name corresponding in the source struct and transfer it to destination field,
+> Default, Automapper will search field with a name corresponding in the source object and transfer it to destination field,
 > if this field does not exist destination field will be received default value.\
 > You can call this function  multiple times before call function Build.
 >